sophiehicks1/workflow.vim/README.md

 That configuration will also create matching TBlog, HBlog and VBlog commands to open the file in a new tab, split and vert split respectively.

+If the `'date'` parameter is set to 0, then you can autocomplete with these commands.
+This won't work with dated workflows though, since there's currently no way to prevent them from prepending today's date to the file.

 ## Managing lists of files

 In addition to the commands which open new files, each workflow defines 4 commands to open the root